jonasschultemattler/nano/README.md

 TODO:
 - Implement flajolet_martin() in count.cpp
-- Compare run time, space consumption and accuracy to exact solution.
+- Compare run time and accuracy to exact algorithm.
 Use todo.py
 - Test the quality and run time of flajolet_martin() for different hash functions